Learning Outcomes

 Interests of Justice

-- The importance of the matter.
+- The importance of the evidence in the context of the case.

-- The circumstances of the statement's making.
+- The circumstances and reliability of the making of the statement.

 Exam Warning